-Hemangiosarcoma (HSA) is an aggressive cancer in dogs and carries a poor prognosis.
-There are limited therapeutic options for the treatment of HSA, with none currently providing a significant opportunity for long-term survival.
-Ethos Discovery’s previous work in HSA has taught us that HSA is not a single cancer, but is rather at least four different subtypes of cancer, each characterized by a different genomic mutation.
-Previous studies evaluating drugs for the treatment of HSA have shown variable results and the discovery of these different subtypes could explain this phenomenon.
+The Ethos-PUSH study seeks to deliver a highly advanced program investigating the use of novel drugs for the treatment of hemangiosarcoma (HSA) with the goal of curing this aggressive cancer.
+Ethos Discovery’s previous work in HSA has taught us that HSA is not a single cancer but is rather at least four different subtypes of cancer, each characterized by a different genomic mutation.
+Previous studies evaluating drugs for the treatment of HSA have shown variable results, and the discovery of these different subtypes could explain this phenomenon.

-- No evidence of metastasis as determined via chest x-rays, and during surgery.
+- No evidence of metastasis as determined via chest x-rays and during surgery.

 - Dogs weighing more than 5kg and less than 45kg